John Bowe (actor)

-John Bowe (born John Wilson, 1 February 1950) is a British actor best known for his roles in Emmerdale as Lawrence White and Coronation Street as Duggie Ferguson.
+John Bowe (born John Wilson, 1 February 1950) is an English actor best known for his roles in Emmerdale as Lawrence White and Coronation Street as Duggie Ferguson.

 Early life and career

 Bowe was born in Greasby, on the Wirral in Cheshire, England.
 His highest profile role was probably that of George Marlow in the first Prime Suspect serial in 1991.
 He also played Duggie Ferguson in Coronation Street from 1999 to 2002, having previously appeared in another of Granada TV's soap operas, Families.

 Other TV credits include: Warship, Secret Army, Boon, The New Statesman, Capital City, Class Act, Lovejoy, Silent Witness, The Royal, Dalziel and Pascoe, Cleopatra and Einstein and Eddington, Tipping the Velvet, The Hour and DCI Banks and Soldier Soldier.
-Film credits include The Living Daylights (1987), Resurrected (1989), County Kilburn (2000) and Gozo (2015).
+Film credits include The Living Daylights (1987), Resurrected (1989), County Kilburn (2000), and Gozo (2015).

-In 2007, Bowe played Dr Morgan in the BBC series Cranford.
+In 2007, Bowe played Dr. Morgan in the BBC series Cranford.